DDMAL/Rodan/readme.md

     $> python manage.py migrate djcelery
     $> python manage.py migrate rodan

-Once this is complete you may test your application by making sure it starts up:

-    $> python manage.py runserver_plus

-([`runserver_plus`](http://pythonhosted.org/django-extensions/runserver_plus.html) is installed via the Django-extensions module, and has several advantages over the "regular" Django `runserver` command.)

 ### Celery Queue

 You should set up Celery and RabbitMQ as necessary.
 If you just want the default account information that comes with Rodan, you should set up RabbitMQ like this: